leezhieng/kemena3d/Demo/README.md

 ## Building the Demo

 Ensure you have CMake and a compatible compiler installed.
-Navigate to the folder of the demo you wish to build, then run the following commands:
+Navigate to the folder of the demo you wish to build, then run the following commands on terminal:

 <details>
 <summary><strong>MinGW (Windows)</strong></summary>